zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 #### Simple, decoupled codebases

 We split our codebase into smaller ones via user experience boundaries from a monolithic codebase.
 The smaller codebases tend to be simpler and easier for developers to work with.
-Additionally, the smaller codebases mean less build time, less test time and less knowledge transfer cost.
+Additionally, the smaller codebases mean less build time, less test time, and less knowledge transfer cost.

 It's easy to push some code buttons under delivery pressure when working on a large codebase.
 Sometimes just for temporary convenience, the complexity would be brought in two components that should not know about each other.
 Simple and smaller codebases can help us write high cohesion and low coupling code.

 #### Independent deployment

 Due to platform limitations, we can't deploy several mobile applications and compose them into one on the app store, or the end user's mobile phones.
 But we can use an example app to deploy MFE components to the internal app library.
-Each MFE example app should have its pipeline, which builds, tests and deploys it to the internal app library.
+Each MFE example app should have its pipeline, which builds, tests, and deploys it to the internal app library.
 Example app should try to simulate the real app environment.

 ![Integration approaches][integration-approaches]
 *Figure: Each micro frontend is deployed via an example app independently, and only the shell app is released to production.*